Scissor-tailed kite: Taxonomy and systematics

 The scissor-tailed kite was illustrated in 1821 for a work by the Dutch zoologist Coenraad Temminck.
 The hand-coloured plate formed part of livraison 15 of Temminck's work.
 The binomial name Falco riocourii was printed on the wrapper to the livraison, but not included on the plate itself.
 The text that accompanied the plate in the final bound volume was not published until December 1823, after the species had been described and illustrated in 1822 by the French ornithologist Louis Pierre Vieillot.
 The scissor-tailed kite was grouped with the Elanus kites or with the larger American swallow-tailed kite, but in 1843 the French naturalist René Lesson assigned it to a separate genus, Chelictinia.
 The genus name Chelictinia is possibly derived from Greek χελιδών or χελιδονι (chelidon), meaning swallow, with ικτινοσ (iktinos), meaning kite.
 The specific epithet riocourii honours the Count Rioucour, Antoine François du Bois "first president in the Royal Court of Nancy, and possessor of a beautiful collection of birds".
 However, some sources refer to his son, Antoine Nicolas François, who was a contemporary of Vieillot.
 The species is monotypic: no subspecies are recognised.
 A molecular phylogenetic study of the Accipitridae published in 2024 found that the scissor-tailed kite is sister to the kites in the genus Elanus.

 Description

+It weighs 160–427 grams with a wingspan of 84–89 cm.
 The scissor-tailed kite is a small, slim grey and white kite with a relatively weak bill, a broad head, long pointed wings and a deeply forked tail.
 The adults are generally pale grey above and white below, with a white forehead and a black patch around the eyes.
 In flight the dark greyish flight feathers contrast with the inner underwing edges, there is also an obvious black bar across the carpal.
 Juveniles are darker on the back with rufous edges to the feathers and creamier below.
 It has a distinctive almost tern like flight and frequently hovers into the wind like a kestrel.
 The red eyes of the adult are also a distinctive feature.